YutingHe-list/TAMP/README.md

 ### 4.1 Model fine-tuning
-**Step 1**: Download the [fine-tuning data](https://seunic-my.sharepoint.cn/:f:/g/personal/220232198_seu_edu_cn/EuhW8PS-H2ZApQdw9odb-5MB96Q-XZw4N3JGhK3q7ZIc2A?e=k4rlON), which includes 44 volumes for each of the 9 types of NICT data , and place them in the `./samples/fine-tuning_test` directory.
+**Step 1**: Download the [fine-tuning data](https://seunic-my.sharepoint.cn/:f:/g/personal/220232198_seu_edu_cn/EuhW8PS-H2ZApQdw9odb-5MB96Q-XZw4N3JGhK3q7ZIc2A?e=k4rlON), which includes 44 volumes for each of the 9 types of NICT data, and place them in the `./samples/fine-tuning/input` and `./samples/fine-tuning/label` directory.

 **Step 2**: Execute the following command to fine-tune MITAMP-S on a specific category of NICT data, where the parameter 'NICT_setting' can be set to 'LDCT', 'LACT', or 'SVCT', and the parameter 'defect_degree' can be set to 'Low', 'Mid', or 'High'.
-The fine-tuned LoRA weights will be stored in the corresponding `./models/fine-tune_LoRA_weight` directory.
+The fine-tuned LoRA weights will be stored in the corresponding `./models/LoRA_weight` directory.
 ```bash
 python main.py --testing_mode "fine_tuning" --NICT_setting "LDCT" --defect_degree "Low" --LoRA_mode "get"
 ```

 ### 4.2 Slice testing

 Load and test the performance of MITAMP-S on its corresponding task with the following command.
-The output will be stored in `./samples/volume_test/output`.
+The output will be stored in `./samples/volume_testing/output`.
 The [testing data](https://seunic-my.sharepoint.cn/:f:/g/personal/220232198_seu_edu_cn/EoXbDCJ9XYBKhzx72KVfWWQBGeFWqbIzT0MJWUXYOSB1Ag?e=QXqJ66) is the same as in Volume testing, so there is no need to download it again.
 ```bash
 python main.py --testing_mode "slice_testing" --NICT_setting "LDCT" --defect_degree "Low" --LoRA_mode "load"
 ```